MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Set up routing

-The managed instance is placed in a private virtual network.
+A private virtual network connects the managed instance.
 Contoso needs a route table for the virtual network to communicate with the Azure management service.
 If the virtual network can't communicate with the service that manages it, the virtual network becomes inaccessible.

 Contoso considers these factors: